Performance Appraisal Methods

 10. Provide ongoing support and reviews

-Deliver what you have promised to during the performance appraisal meeting – do not promise things you cannot deliver on!
-Provide coaching or training required to improve the internal factors affecting performance, eliminate or minimise the external blocks to performance and conduct regular scheduled reviews throughout the course of the year relative to your team member’s experience, performance and confidence levels.
+Deliver what you promise during the performance appraisal meeting – do not promise things you cannot deliver on!
+Provide coaching or training to improve the internal factors affecting performance.
+In addition, eliminate or minimise the external blocks to performance and conduct regular reviews throughout the course of the year, relative to your team member’s experience, performance and confidence levels.

-We hope the performance appraisal methods in this guide are helpful to you in how to conduct effective performance appraisals.
-If you have any suggestions for future guides and articles, please let us know using our contact form.
+We hope the performance appraisal methods in this guide help you learn how to conduct effective performance appraisals.

 About the Author